-In October 2015 the International Federation of Organic Agriculture Movements (IFOAM) put out a Discussion Paper on a proposed revision to their Position on Genetic Engineering.
-45 Since they do not use the concept of "Excluded Methods" in other countries, they proposed new definitions for three terms: Genetic Engineering (GE), Genetically Modified Organism (GMO), and Synthetic Biology.
+In October 2015 the International Federation of Organic Agriculture Movements (IFOAM) published a Discussion Paper on a proposed revision to their Position on Genetic Engineering.
+45 Since other countries do not use the concept of "Excluded Methods", IFOAM proposed new definitions for three terms: Genetic Engineering (GE), Genetically Modified Organism (GMO), and Synthetic Biology.
 After examining their definitions, the Materials/GMO Subcommittee (MS) agrees that these three terms are important to define in the guidance we are proposing.
 However, we do not wish to take the old approach (that IFOAM is still using) of trying to capture all the methods and terms into one definition, because it will be out of date as soon as the next round of new technologies arrives.

-Therefore we are suggesting the following definitions of terms and acronyms, with sources, be adopted by the NOSB as being Excluded Methods:
+Therefore we are proposing that the following definitions of terms and acronyms, with sources, be adopted by the NOSB as Excluded Methods1:

-Genetic engineering (GE) - A set of techniques from molecular biology (such as recombinant DNA and RNA) by which the genetic material of plants, animals, micro-organisms, cells and other biological units are altered and recombined (first sentence modified from IFOAM Position cited above)
+Genetic engineering (GE) - A set of techniques from modern biotechnology (such as altered and/or recombinant DNA and RNA) by which the genetic material of plants, animals, organisms, cells and other biological units are altered and recombined.
+(First sentence modified from IFOAM Position cited above)

-Genetically Modified Organism (GMO) - A plant, animal, or microorganism that is transformed by genetic engineering as defined here.
-This term will also apply to products and derivatives from genetically engineered sources (first sentence from IFOAM Position cited above, second sentence modified from their definition)
+Genetically Modified Organism (GMO) - A plant, animal, or organism that is from genetic engineering as defined here.
+This term will also apply to products and derivatives from genetically engineered sources.
+(Modified slightly from IFOAM Position cited above)

-Modern Biotechnology - (i) in vitro nucleic acid techniques, including recombinant DNA and direct injection of nucleic acid into cells or organelles, or (ii) fusion of cells beyond the taxonomic family that overcomes natural, physiological reproductive or recombination barriers, and that are not techniques used in conventional breeding and selection.
-(From the Cartagena Protocol6 and also used by Codex Alimentarius)
+Modern Biotechnology - (i) in vitro nucleic acid techniques, including recombinant DNA and direct injection of nucleic acid into cells or organelles, or (ii) fusion of cells beyond the taxonomic family, that overcomes natural, physiological reproductive or recombination barriers, and that are not techniques used in traditional breeding and selection.
+(From Codex Alimentarius6)